7 Offbeat Marketing Strategies For Startups

 Many tend to miss out on the bulk of focussed user bases by focussing on the regular ho-hum marketing methods.
 Here’s how you go about marketing on the front page of the internet, Reddit:

 - Choose the Right Subreddit

-- You could try paid advertising on Reddit – Reddit Ads are a great way to increase your brand awareness if not reach your target audience.
+- You could try paid advertising on Reddit – Reddit Ads are a great way to increase your brand awareness if not reach your target market.

 - Become an Active Redditor – The “I’m Just Going to Leave This Sales Pitch Here” approach is never going to work and you must never attempt this on Reddit.
 The only way you’re going to make it is by actually contributing relevant and quality content.